dearhive/MashShare/readme.txt

 == Changelog ==

 = {{ version }} =
+* Fix: Zero shares are not shown with the use of the inline post plugin

+= 3.3.7 =
 * New: Check once a day if facebook access token is expired and throw a message
 * New: Add feedback form if user is deactivating MashShare